 While harmonics are barely audible notes that are automatically present above the fundamental frequency, harmony notes are distinct pitches that need to fit a song's scale of chord progression.

-Many professional singers have attempted to challenge themselves and try to harmonize with themselves, my friends and me included!
+Many professional singers have attempted to challenge themselves and try to harmonize with their own voice using overtones, my friends and me included!

 Renowned singer Lalah Hathaway is featured in the video above, actually harmonizing with herself and manipulating the tone of her voice to hit a fundamental pitch and overtone at the same time.
 How impressive is that?